MG Edward F. Dorman, III

 COL Mead’s awards and decorations include: the Defense Superior Service Medal, Legion of Merit, Bronze Star Medal with 1 OLC, Meritorious Service Medal with 5 OLC, United Nations Medal, Parachutist Badge, and the Army Staff Badge.

-He is married to the former Yi, Hwa Son and they have two children Christopher, a sophomore at Purdue University (Mechanical Engineering) and Jennifer, a senior at Moanalua High School (Senior Class President).
+He is married to the former Yi, Hwa Son and they have two children Christopher, a junior at Purdue University (Mechanical Engineering) and Jennifer, a freshman at UCLA.

 Command Sergeant Major

 Command Sergeant Major Gregory Binford enlisted in the Army in March 1989 and attended Basic Training at Fort Dix, NJ and Advanced Individual Training at Aberdeen Proving Grounds, MD.

 CSM Binford’s assignments include: one tour in Okinawa, two tours in Germany, and the following U.S. installations: two tours at Schofield Barracks, HI; Fort Carson, CO; Fort Riley, KS; Aberdeen Proving Grounds, MD; Fort Campbell, KY; Fort Belvoir, VA; Fort Bliss, TX; and Joint Base Lewis-McChord, WA.
 Additionally, he deployed to Bosnia in support of Operation Joint Endeavor, and he has three combat tours in Iraq during Operation Desert Storm in 1990-1991, and during Operation Iraqi Freedom from 2006-2007 and 2008-2009.